Nukegate scandal

 Artist’s view of the two new AP1000 units, adjacent to existing Virgil C. Summer nuclear facility.

-The Nukegate scandal was a political and legal scandal that arose from the abandonment of the Virgil C. Summer nuclear expansion project in South Carolina by South Carolina Electric & Gas (SCE&G) and the South Carolina Public Service Authority (known as Santee Cooper) in 2017.
-It was the largest business failure in the history of South Carolina.
-Before its termination, the expansion was considered the harbinger of a national nuclear renaissance.
-Under joint ownership, the two utilities collectively invested $9 billion into the construction of two nuclear reactors in Fairfield County, South Carolina from 2008 until 2017.
-The utilities were able to fund the project by shifting the risk onto their customers using a state law that allowed utilities to raise consumers' electricity rates to pay for nuclear construction.
+The Nukegate scandal was a political and legal scandal that arose from the abandonment of the project to construct two additional nuclear reactors at the Virgil C. Summer Nuclear Generating Station in South Carolina in 2017.
+South Carolina Electric & Gas (SCE&G) and the South Carolina Public Service Authority (Santee Cooper) collectively invested $9 billion into the construction of two nuclear reactors in Fairfield County, South Carolina from 2008 until 2017.
+The utilities shifted the risk onto their customers using a state law that allowed utilities to raise consumers' electricity rates to pay for nuclear construction, which led to public outrage.

 In 2008, the utilities contracted with Westinghouse to build two AP1000 nuclear reactors for an estimated cost of $9.8 billion.
 The AP1000 design was unique because it relied on pre-fabricated parts which allowed for modular construction.
-In 2013, construction began at V. C. Summer.
-However, numerous delays occurred from 2014 to 2017 due to manufacturing errors and incompetence.
+Construction began in 2013, however numerous delays occurred from 2014 to 2017 due to manufacturing errors and incompetence.
 In 2017, the estimated construction cost had grown to $25 billion.
-Westinghouse, hobbled by the costs of the V. C. Summer expansion and a separate project in Georgia, filed for Chapter 11 bankruptcy in March 2017.
+These cost overruns led Westinghouse, whose contracts required them to pay the construction costs of this expansion and their separate project to build two new reactors at Vogtle nuclear plant in Georgia, to file for Chapter 11 bankruptcy in March 2017.
 Several months later the project was abandoned by Santee Cooper and SCE&G's parent company, SCANA.
 Ratepayers continue to pay increased rates for the expansion despite its termination.